luxonis/luxonis-train/README.md

 pip install luxonis-train
 ```

 This command will also create a `luxonis_train` executable in your `PATH`.
-See `luxonis_train --help` for more information.
+For more information on how to use the CLI, see [CLI Usage](#cli).

 ## Usage

+You can use `LuxonisTrain` either from the command line or from a Python script.

+### CLI

+The CLI is the most straightforward way how to use `LuxonisTrain`.
+The CLI provides several commands for training, testing, tuning, exporting and more.

+**Available commands:**

+- `train` - Start the training process
+- `test` - Test the model on a specific dataset view
+- `infer` - Run inference on a dataset, image directory, or a video file.
+- `export` - Export the model to either `ONNX` or `BLOB` format that can be run on edge devices
+- `archive` - Create an `NN Archive` file that can be used with our `DepthAI` API (coming soon)
+- `tune` - Tune the hyperparameters of the model for better performance
+- `inspect` - Inspect the dataset you are using and visualize the annotations

+## Configuration

-The entire configuration is specified in a `yaml` file.
-This includes the model
+The entire configuration is specified in a `YAML` file.
+This includes the model topology,
-structure, used losses, metrics, optimizers etc. For specific instructions and example
+losses, metrics, optimizers _etc._ For specific instructions and example
 configuration files, see [Configuration](https://github.com/luxonis/luxonis-train/blob/main/configs/README.md).

 ## Data Loading

 `LuxonisTrain` supports several ways of loading data:

-- from an existing dataset in the Luxonis Dataset Format
+- from an existing dataset in our Luxonis Dataset Format
-- from a directory in one of the supported formats (_e.g._ COCO, VOC, _etc._)
+- from a directory in one of the supported formats (_e.g._ `COCO`, `VOC`, _etc._)
 - using a custom loader

 ### Luxonis Dataset Format